My Tokyo Guide

 From Tokyo Station: 12 minutes on the JR Yamanote Line to Nippori Station.

-The retro shopping street of Yanaka Ginza has around 70 shops occupying a lantern-lined 170-meter stretch.
-This area largely survived the war and earthquakes, so strolling through it is akin to traveling back to the Showa period (1926-89).
+The retro shopping street of Yanaka Ginza has around 60 shops occupying a lantern-lined 170-meter stretch.
+This area has largely survived wars and earthquakes, so strolling through it is like traveling back to the Showa era (1926-89).

 While the streets of Nezu and Yanaka might take you back a century or so, there are other spots of interest that have existed for far longer.
-While expansive Yanaka Cemetery is ultimately a place to lay the dead to rest, the area is just as much a strolling park full of foliage as it is a burial ground.
-Drop by in spring when the cherry blossoms are in full bloom, and see the final resting places of warlords and artists brightened up by the delicate pink.
+While the expansive Yanaka Cemetery is ultimately a place to lay the dead to rest, it is worth visiting to walk among the beautiful trees, flowers, and plants.
+Drop by in spring when the cherry blossoms are in full bloom, and see the final resting places of warlords and artists brightened up by the delicate pink flowers.
 Nezu Shrine is another historical highlight, with its grounds full of brilliant-red arch tunnels, ponds of vividly colored carp, and the shrine buildings themselves.
 Crowds gather here for the Azalea Festival in April.
-Dating back to the early 20th century, the three old houses of Ueno Sakuragi Atari have become a local community complex, breathing new life and purpose into these venerable wooden structures with stores, regular workshops and open rooms where anyone can arrange a gathering.
+Dating back to the early 20th century, the three old houses of Ueno Sakuragi Atari have been turned into a beer hall and a salt and olive oil shop.
+There are also community spaces, and workshops.